rach/pome/README.md

 - The bloat ratio on individual table and indexes
 - Wasted bytes per table

-There are a lot of other metrics will be added soon like:
+There are a lot of other metrics that will be added soon, like:

 - Unused indexes
 - Cache hit ratio